ROHITHCN/Weather-APP/README.md

 ## Overview
 Weather-APP is a real-time data processing system designed to monitor weather conditions across major Indian metros and deliver summarized insights using rollups and aggregates.
 This system pulls weather data from the OpenWeatherMap API, providing daily summaries, alerting capabilities, and insightful visualizations to keep users informed of weather trends.

-## Live Demo

-You can access the live version of this project [here](https://juspay-saas-dashboard.netlify.app/).

 ## Features

 - Real-Time Weather Monitoring: